VakhoKontridze/VComponents/README.md

 States in components are represented as enums.
 They can be passed as a parameter to initializers, must most default to `enabled`.

-Some enums contain a special state `disabled`, which unlike `SwiftUI`'s `.disabled()` modifier, renders correct colors in component based on a model object.
+Some enums contain a special state `disabled`, which unlike `SwiftUI`'s `.disabled()` modifier, can render different colors simultaneously off of a model object.

 Some enums also contain additional cases, such as `focused` for `VBaseTextField` and `VTextField`.